Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/1-Linear_Transformation.md

     \end{bmatrix}
     $$

-    You must be aware that **this does not mean that they are the traditional unit vectors along the coordinate axes**.
+    You must be aware that **this does not mean that they are the standard basis**.

 - Two different vectors may have the same components along different sets of basis vectors.